pudly/schmopera-hugo/content/articles/in-review-il-trovatore-at-roh.md

 date = "2016-12-05T10:39:00+00:00"
 lastmod = "2016-12-05T12:58:00+00:00"
 publishDate = "2016-12-05T12:46:00+00:00"
 short_description = "First performed in 1853, just after Rigoletto and just before La traviata, Il trovatore gives unfortunate talking points to those who may say that opera plots are silly.
-There's the \"I burned the wrong baby\" bit, the \"it's too dark to tell who I'm hugging\" bit, and there are all the opera-esque moments of oddly-timed shock and rage." slug = "in-review-il-trovatore-at-roh" title = "In review: Il trovatore at ROH"
+There&#039;s the &quot;I burned the wrong baby&quot; bit, the &quot;it&#039;s too dark to tell who I&#039;m hugging&quot; bit, and there are all the opera-esque moments of oddly-timed shock and rage." slug = "in-review-il-trovatore-at-roh" title = "In review: Il trovatore at ROH"
 +++